ENCCS/hpda-python/content/numpy-pandas.rst

 Array computing and vectorization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For loops in Python are slow.
+`for` loops in Python are slow.
 If one needs to apply a mathematical operation on multiple (consecutive) elements of an array, it is always better to use a vectorised operation if possible.